mahdi-b/symTyper_docs/defs.rst

 Short
 +++++

 This is a subtype-relevant definition.
-A query of type short, is one does not meet minimum similarity and length requirements (e.g., <90% similarity to <90% of the length of the target).
+A query of type short, is one that does not meet the minimum similarity and length requirements (e.g., :math:`<` 90% similarity to :math:`<` 90% of the length of the target).

 .. _dynamic_similarity: